tortibulle/mpdx/CONTRIBUTING.md

     $> git checkout -b 325-add-japanese-translations

-### 3. Create database.yml and config.yml
+### 3. Create database.yml, config.yml and cloudinary.yml

-In the config folder, copy database.example.yml to database.yml and config.example.yml to config.yml.
-Edit the two new files and fill in the required values.
+In the config folder, copy database.example.yml to database.yml, config.example.yml to config.yml and cloudinary.example.yml to
+cloudinary.yml.
+Edit the new files and fill in the required values.
 In config.yml, `encryption_key` and `itg_auth_key` can both be random values that you make up.
 The rest should be real credentials for the corresponding service.